tangvery/game/README.en.md

 # 游戏制作指北
 English version|[Chinese version]( ./README.md)
 ## Description
 Game production theory, the content is compiled, translated, and drawn by myself.
-Printing is prohibited without permission.This content has been translated from Chinese to English using translation tools.
+This content has been translated from Chinese to English using translation tools.
 If there are any translation errors, please feel free to correct them.

 ### Game Type
 1. Role-playing game（RPG）